 Low-Light | Expected more out of 50mm, orange-yellow tinted in lower light, things become ‘fuzzy”. |

-Clarity/Color | Edge to edge clarity is poor. |
+Clarity/Color | Edge-to-edge clarity is poor. |

 Chromatic Aberration | Aberration is noticeable and present but not terrible. |